ajnebro/UnitTestingInC/README.md

 # Examples of testing C code

-The example uses [Unity](https://github.com/ThrowTheSwitch/Unity) to test some C examples.
+This project includes examples of using [Unity](https://github.com/ThrowTheSwitch/Unity) to test some C examples.

+The examples include:

+* Stack
+* Doubly linked list